palantir/typescript-compute-module/README.md

 const myCredential = myModule.getCredential("mySourceApiName", "MyCredential");
 ```

-As a file is mounted at runtime, getCredential returns a promise that will resolve once the file is mounted to avoid race conditions.

 ### Retrieving environment details

 At runtime, you can retrieve details about the execution environment, which is useful for authenticating around services available: